Pilestræde 41–45: Architecture

 The three individual buildings are all five storeys tall and five bays wide.
 The interior of the three buildings is now completely integrated.
 Their plastered and grey-painted facades leave a homogenous impression, together with those of the adjacent buildings at Pilestræde 37–39, although details of their facades vary.

 The ground floor of Pilestræde 41 is finished with shadow joints and black-painted.
 Above the ground floor is a band of black-painted sandstone.
 The upper part of the facade is finished with lateral lesenes, sill courses below the windows of the third and fourth floor and a modillion cornice.
-The slightly projecting central bay on the first to third floor is tipped by a hood mould supported by corbels above the third-floor window and features a plaster relief in an arched niche above the second-floor window and a masceron above first-floor one.
+The slightly projecting central bay on the first to third floor is tipped by a hood mould supported by corbels above the third-floor window and features a plaster relief in an arched niche above the second-floor window and a mascaron above first-floor one.
 The Mansard roof is clad in black tile on its steep part and in red tile on its upper part.
 A three-bay side wing extends from the rear side of the building.

 The facade of Pilestræde features a three-bay median risalit.
 The median risalit is on the first floor finished with shadow joints.
 The main entrance in the bay furthest to the right is topped by a hood mould supported by corbels.
 Another door in the bay furthest to the left provides access to the shop in the ground floor of Pilestræde 41.
-An eight-bays-long side wing with a monopitched red tile roof extends from the rear side of the building.
+An eight-bays-long side wing extends from the rear side of the building.
 It has a monopitched roof clad in red tiles.
 The building shares a small courtyard with Pilestræde 43.
 A free-standing two-storey building with a flat roof is located in the courtyard.
 All the facades that face the yard are painted yellow.

 The facade of Pilestræde is finished by a modillioned cornice.
 An eight-bays-long side wing extends from the rear side of the building.
 A two-storey former warehouse is located in the courtyard.
 It is attached to Kronprinsensgade 7 in one end to Klareboderne 16 in the other.

 The three integrated buildings front the street and the two detached rear wings were all listed in the Danish registry of protected buildings and places in 1945.